sjara/taskontrol/doc/getting_started.rst

   python testparadigm.py

-* State #0 named 'ready_next_trial' by default, will be the last state of each trial.
+* State #0 (named 'ready_next_trial' by default) will be the last state of each trial.
 When reached, the state machine will yield control to the program running the user interface to prepare the next trial.
 Once done, the method dispatcher.ready_to_start_trial() will trigger a jump to State #1 to get the trial started (and give control back to the state machine).